-Steven Feldman helps clients navigate a broad range of high-stakes litigation, with a focus on complex commercial disputes and challenging class actions.
-Mr. Feldman, who was named a “Rising Star” by Super Lawyers magazine in 2016 and 2017, uses his experience at all stages of litigation to develop creative and aggressive case strategies for his clients, with the goal of obtaining their desired result – whether it be a favorable settlement or winning at trial.
+Steven Feldman is a partner at Hueston Hennigan.
+He helps clients navigate a broad range of high-stakes litigation, including complex commercial disputes, intellectual property matters and challenging class actions.
+Mr. Feldman, who was named a “Rising Star” by Super Lawyers every year since 2016, uses his experience at all stages of litigation to develop creative and aggressive case strategies for his clients, with the goal of obtaining their desired result – whether it be a favorable settlement or winning at trial.
 Not only does this place his clients in the best position to prevail, it also avoids unnecessary disputes and minimizes discovery costs.
 Mr. Feldman’s clients have included companies such as Amgen, T-Mobile and BHP Billiton, as well as high-profile individuals such as Alec Baldwin and Bill Koch.

 Mr. Feldman has deep experience in the courtroom: In addition to serving as a member of several successful trial teams, including the team that won a $12 million punitive damages verdict and liability findings on all counts in favor of his client following a three-week federal jury trial in the Southern District of New York, he has argued and won significant motions for clients in state and federal courts in California and New York.
 Mr. Feldman also has a strong record of defeating challenging class actions, obtaining numerous dismissals at the pleadings stage or earlier.
 Recently, Mr. Feldman obtained the decertification of a consumer class action on behalf of a leading manufacturer of natural health products and nutritional supplements, in a decision Law360 called one of the “Class Certification Rulings Every Litigator Needs to Know.”

-Prior to joining Hueston Hennigan at its inception, Mr. Feldman was an associate at Irell & Manella LLP in Los Angeles and at Davis Polk & Wardwell in New York City, where he focused on complex business litigation and white collar defense.
-Mr. Feldman also served as a law clerk to the Hon.
-Jacqueline H. Nguyen of the U.S. Court of Appeals for the Ninth Circuit and, while in law school, as an extern to the Hon.
+Mr. Feldman began his career Davis Polk & Wardwell in New York City, where he focused on complex business litigation, and served as a law clerk to the Honorable Jacqueline H. Nguyen of the U.S. Court of Appeals for the Ninth Circuit.
+While in law school, he also served as an extern to the Hon.
 Charles R. Breyer of the U.S. District Court in San Francisco and to the Hon.
 Robert D. Sack of the U.S. Court of Appeals for the Second Circuit.

-Mr. Feldman serves on the Association of Business Trial Lawyers’ Young Leadership Board and moderates “The Insight Roundtable,” a series he created and developed, featuring one-on-one interviews with leading jurists, lawyers and business executives.
-Recent interviewees have included the general counsels of Toyota, Levi Strauss & Co., Kleiner Perkins Caufield & Byers, and The Honest Company.
-Mr. Feldman also serves on the Board of Directors of the Harvard Law School Alumni Association of Southern California.
+Mr. Feldman serves on the board of directors of the Association of Business Trial Lawyers and the Harvard Law School Alumni Association of Los Angeles.
+He also moderates “The Insight Roundtable,” a series he created and developed, featuring one-on-one interviews with leading jurists, lawyers and business executives.
+Recent interviewees have included the general counsels of The Walt Disney Company, NBC Universal, Toyota, and Kleiner Perkins Caufield & Byers.

 Class Action Defense

-Shin v.
-Umeken USA et al.: Won dismissal with prejudice of putative class action brought against our client, a leading health and dietary supplement company, alleging claims of false advertising, misbranding and RICO, as well as violations of the Federal Food Drug and Cosmetics Act.
+- Shin v.
+Umeken USA et al.: Won dismissal of putative class action brought against our client, a leading health and dietary supplement company, alleging claims of false advertising, misbranding and RICO, as well as violations of the Federal Food Drug and Cosmetics Act.